Table of Contents

 Blogpost itemtype

-The same page is available on the delivery API by requesting the page by its ID
+Once created, a BlogPost-page can be retrieved using the delivery API by requesting the page by its ID:

 The ViewModel is then returned as a json document that can be used to render the blogpost using a JS component.